-PRE-CONFERENCE TOUR A June 19-23, 2018 (5 days, 4 nights): San Francisco and Hilmar, California
+PRE-CONFERENCE TOUR A June 19-23, 2018: San Francisco and Hilmar, California

 TUESDAY, JUNE 19: ARRIVE SAN FRANCISCO

 Independent arrivals at San Francisco International Airport (SFO).
 Transfer on your own to our hotel.
 The day is free to enjoy the sights and sounds and aromas of our beautiful "City by the Bay."
 Fisherman's Wharf and Pier 39 are within an easy walk of our hotel.